 What it means for you

 Not much has changed except for the time periods involved and the possibility of investigations.
 If you think your wedding plans and your immigration status are completely uncomplicated you just need to plan for the extra time for investigations when you book your wedding venue.
+And, because the Home Office is busy with Brexit status applications and other Brexit related issues in the autumn of 2019, it is probably a good idea to allow some extra time to go through all the formalities.

 One way around this is to apply for a Marriage Visitor Visa before you enter the UK.
 If you're not planning to settle in the UK, this may be the easiest thing to do as once you obtain one, you are not subject to further investigation by the Home Office.
 All the investigation is done before you enter the UK as part of the visa application process.